-Enhaced environmental protection
+Enhanced environmental protection

-To assess the environmental contribution of mutant varities, the number of mutant crops that contribute to at least one environmental protection -Reduction of pesticide use, reduction of chemical fertilizer, increase of water efficiency, or increase soil fertility - was estimated.
+To assess the environmental contribution of mutant varieties, the number of mutant crops that contribute to at least one environmental protection (reduction of pesticide use, reduction of chemical fertilizer, increase of water efficiency, or increase soil fertility) was estimated.
 It was found that all the crops for which a varietiy has been developed contribute to at least one environmental protection without a significant reduction in production.
-Figure X. shows the proportion of responses, by crop, in which an enhacement in evironmental protection was reported.
+Figure X. shows the proportion of responses, by crop, in which an enhancement in environmental protection was reported.
 From this figure, it can be seen that mutant varieties of Soybean, Rice, and Sorghum have contributed to a reduction of pesticide use, and chemical fertilizer, and to an improvement of soil fertility and water efficiency; mutant varieties of Tomato reduce the use of pesticides; and Mungbean, Chickpea, and Bean improve soil fertility.

-Figure X. Proportion of responses reporting crops enhacing environmental protection.
+Figure X. Proportion of responses reporting crops enhancing environmental protection.